-cube.
-Examine the diagrams below and circle the nets that would fold to give a BACKWARDS QUESTION: Draw three nets that would fold to give the same triangular pyramid:
+Examine the diagrams below and circle the nets that would fold to give a cube.

+Draw three nets that would fold to give the same triangular pyramid:

 This is a Conceptual Understanding and Reasoning lesson.
-It is designed to help students connect 2D representations to 3D objects for the Achievement Standard.
+It is designed to help students represent 3D objects for the Achievement Standard.

-For a B standard, download the card game for the week and have students sort the cards without instructions.
+Download the card game for the week and have students sort the cards without instructions.
 If they get stuck, let them know that the cards show a top and side view of some blocks, as well as 2 different perspective drawings.